 Raanan I. Horowitz.
 Mr. Horowitz serves as a member of our Board.
 Mr. Horowitz has served on the board of directors of GigInternational1 as an independent director since March 2021, and has served on its Audit Committee since March 2021.
 He has also served on the board of directors GigCapital5, Inc. since September 2021 and has served on its Audit Committee since September 2021.
 Mr. Horowitz is the President, Chief Executive Officer, and a member of the board of directors of Elbit Systems of America, LLC, a leading provider of high-performance products and systems solutions for the defense, homeland security, commercial aviation, and life sciences diagnostics markets.
 Mr. Horowitz was appointed to such positions in 2007.
 Elbit Systems of America, LLC is a wholly owned subsidiary of Elbit Systems Ltd., a global source of innovative, technology-based systems for diverse defense and commercial applications with more than 19,500 employees in 15 countries.
 Prior to being appointed to lead Elbit Systems of America, LLC, Mr. Horowitz served as the Executive Vice President and General Manager of EFW, Inc., a subsidiary of Elbit Systems of America, from 2003 to 2007.
 In 2014, 2015, 2018 and 2022, The Ethisphere Institute named Elbit Systems of America one of the "World's Most Ethical Companies."
-In addition, Mr. Horowitz is active in the A&D industry, serving on the Board of Governors of the Aerospace Industries Association since 2008, the board of directors for the National Defense Industrial Association since 2015, as a member of Business Executives for National Security since 2014, and as a member of the Wall Street Journal Chief Executive Officer Council since 2018.
+In addition, Mr. Horowitz is active in the A&D industry, serving on the Board of Governors of the Aerospace Industrial Association since 2015, as a member of Business Executives for National Board of Directors for one of the wall Street Journal Chief Executive Officer Council since 2018.
 Previously, Mr. Horowitz served on the National Board of Directors for one of the nation's largest volunteer health organizations, the Leukemia & Lymphoma Society, from 2009 to 2018.
 Mr. Horowitz earned a Master of Business Administration degree from the Seidman School of Business (1993) at Grand Valley State University in Allendale, Michigan.
 Mr. Horowitz was also awarded a Master of Science degree in Electrical Engineering (1991) and a Bachelor of Science degree in Mechanical Engineering (1981) from Tel-Aviv University in Israel.